Most running injuries aren't bad luck or bad shoes. They come from doing more than your body was ready for. Most of them are preventable.

 Skipping this week is the single most common pattern we see in runners with stress injuries.
 It feels like you're throwing away fitness.
 You're actually banking it.

-What the Rule Misses
+What Does the 10% Rule Miss?

 The 10% Rule only covers volume.
 A few other things load your body and need their own ramp: